Ben Affleck & Jennifer Garner Almost Kissed In New Photos! Is The Divorce Off?

-Ben Affleck and Jennifer Garner have gone through a lot after they’ve confirmed their split in 2015.
+Ben Affleck and Jennifer Garner have gone through a lot after they confirmed their split in 2015.
 They made the announcement on their 10th wedding anniversary which shocked most of their fans.
 Despite the breakup, they remained together for the sake of their three children.

 Just recently, the estranged husband and wife were spotted looking very happy together with their kids Violet, 11, and Seraphina, 8, and Samuel, 5.
 X17Online shared some photos of the Affleck family and there were some pictures wherein Ben and Jen almost kissed.
 According to the website, the 44-year-old actor leaned in for a kiss with the former Alias star.